karendm/AoE/README.md

 # AoE
 The Alert on Endpoint (AoE) repository contains a variety of scripts and source code that can be used to trigger a Windows message box.

 Within each file, the `<MESSAGE>` placeholder should be replaced with the message that should be presented to the user and the `<TITLE>` placeholder should be replaced with a name for the pop-up window.
-The commands below assume basic execution on the target Windows host, but should be modified accordingly if a remote tool or C2 framework are used.
+The commands below assume basic execution on the target Windows host, but should be modified accordingly if used remotely or in conjunction with a C2 framework.

 ## Executable
 Compile the C++ program: